ai4r/Gesture-Generation-from-Trimodal-Context/README.md

 You can find the details `renderAnim.py` in blender file.

-If you success the path and configuration set up, Press [Run Script] button and enjoy!
+If you success the path and configuration set up, Press <Run Script> button and Enjoy!

 you can see the render output as below.

 ![blender output](.github/ot.gif)